NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 The set an 'A' DNS record to resolve to a suitable hostname prefix on an available domain to the (AWS EC2) web server's real public or have Translator proxy a hostname to the (private?) hostname or IP of the machine running on the private subnet.

-### HTTPS and SSL
+### Securing the Site

-For client user authentication (AWS Cognito) to properly work, the Archive needs to be hosted behind HTTPS / SSL.
+The KGE Archive has client user authentication (using AWS Cognito).
+For this to properly work, the Archive needs to be hosted behind HTTPS / SSL.

 If the server is proxied through a suitable **https** (Translator) hostname, then HTTPS/SSL access will be handled by the NGINX instance running on the core Translator server.
 If an independent Archive deployment is being implemented, then the Archive web application access will generally need to proxied through a locally installed copy of NGINX (next section).

-### NGINX Installation and Configuration
+#### NGINX Installation and Configuration

 NGINX can be operated directly as a program in the operating system or in a Docker container.
 For now, we choose the direct installation option for simplicity of SSL/HTTPS management.
 On Ubuntu, typing: